-I recently came across this photo on Instagram by retroamerican_store that features none other than the awesome Yoda.
+We recently came across a couple of photos relating to this Futuro.
+The first appeared on Instagram and was by retroamerican_store; it features none other than the awesome Yoda.

-Interestingly this photo also highlighted an interesting feature I had not noticed before [though looking back at other photos I should have].
+Interestingly this photo also highlighted an interesting feature we had not noticed before (though looking back at other photos we should have).

 In addition to the standard entrance door/steps there is also a second means of closing the entrance so the Futuro can be secured while the steps remain in the lowered position.
 This makes sense given the location as there are probably times where the flea-market is open for business but no one is attending to the Futuro.